Cognigy/Documentation/docs/en/docs/ai/flow-nodes/logic/execute-flow.md

 ### Select Node
 Here you can select the target Node which is executed whenever the Flow execution hits the **Execute Flow** node.

-???+ info "Open Target Flow"
+!!! note "Open Target Flow"
     By clicking on the icon to the right of the Flow drop-down you can open the target Flow.
 Make sure to save your Node first!

 <figure>